ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 ### 2.2 Software

+The EmrEtlRunner jar is available for download.
+For more information, see the [[Hosted assets]] page.

-To install EmrEtlRunner, first make sure that your server has **all** of the following installed:
+Alternatively, to build EmrEtlRunner yourself, first make sure that your server has **all** of the following installed:

 1. **Git** - see the [Git Installation Guide] [git-install]
 2. **Ruby and RVM*** - see our [Ruby and RVM setup guide](Ruby-and-RVM-setup).
 Both EmrEtlRunner and StorageLoader require Ruby 1.9.3